microsoft/LightGBM/docs/Installation-Guide.rst

 Build HDFS Version
 ~~~~~~~~~~~~~~~~~~

-HDFS version of LightGBM was tested on CDH cluster.
+HDFS version of LightGBM was tested on CDH-5.14.4 cluster.

 Linux
 ^^^^^